 Lizard Peninsula · TR12

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Coverack, that work is shaped by the place itself — Coverack is a small east-Lizard fishing village with a sheltered crescent harbour, a strong sailing community and a Conservation Area covering the harbour and seafront cottages, with a building stock that leans toward serpentine and granite cottages and Edwardian guesthouses.
+The way we approach full build package in Coverack starts with a measured walk-round — Coverack is a small east-Lizard fishing village with a sheltered crescent harbour, a strong sailing community and a Conservation Area covering the harbour and seafront cottages, with a building stock that leans toward modern coastal new builds and Edwardian guesthouses.

 Our process